CoderJobo/BookingDotComCucumberFramework/README.md

 -------
 Reports
 -------
-Reports are generated automatically and can be located in the following folder /target/cucumber-reports/index.html
+Reports are generated automatically and can be located in the following folder:\
+/target/cucumber-reports/index.html

 ----------------